 Student Experience Officers, or SEOs, are members of non-academic staff.
 They work with Directors of Study, Programme Officers and other professional support staff.
 They’re here to make sure that your needs are considered properly, by offering you support and advice on your academic and broader student life.

 Peer Mentors are here to help new undergraduate students settle into university life.
 They are all current students who have been through the arrival experience and their first year, so they're well placed to help you with any concerns you may have.

 We support you even while you aren’t here too.

-Placements teams will help you find a placement if you decide to take one as part of your study.
+Placements teams will support you in finding a placement if you decide to take one as part of your study.
 They will act as a point of contact and support you throughout your placement.
-You’ll also be in contact with your personal tutor and your dissertation supervisor while you’re away.
-And when you come back you’ll get help and advice to get back into academic life.
+You’ll also be in contact with your personal tutor and your dissertation supervisor while you’re away and when you come back you’ll get help and advice to get back into academic life.